CartoDB/carto-react-template/DEVELOPERS.md

 ## Getting started

-To develop the template itselft it is needed to add an ignored `package.json` to the template folder, as this file would overwrite the one created by create-react-app when used.
+To develop the template itself you need to create a `package.json` file in the template folder and add it to the gitignore list, as this file would overwrite the one created by create-react-app when used.
 This is as easy as follows:

 ```
 git clone git@github.com:CartoDB/cra-template-carto.git